benyakirten/benyakir-writes/README.md

 * 12/31/2021 (later):
 > 1. I accidentally disabled some accessibility tests.
 I enabled them.
 Oh, and I disabled one accessibility test that was failing on pull requests but not pushes and not on my computer.
 It's on blog pages when I change the category, and I am suspecting that for some reason the GH Action on pull requests isn't building out the data correctly.
 But I can't figure that one out right now, and so I'll just disable it until I have the time to run a 10 minute check every time I want to see if it's working.
 > 2. I added in unit tests for the hooks and the new utils.
 If it isn't clear, I usually don't like writing unit tests for components.
 But it's by far the best way to test certain functionality.
 The life of a programmer!
+* 1/2/2021:
+> 1. Screw it.
+Only run the GH Actions on push.
+That way the accessibility tests don't get caught up on some weird thing or other.
+I'm not going to give GH Actions the satisfaction of failing my accessibility tests arbitrarily.
+> 2. Wow, I forgot to put keys on DestinationItems in the DestinationList.
+I usually don't mess that up, do I?
+> 3. Uh, I forgot to set the role of IconButton to button.
+I kinda forgot.
+> 4. I added unit tests for the ReorderableItem and DestinationItem but not the lists of each because the lists are mostly just to render a list of said items.
+TypeScript tests for almost everything that I would test for.
+> 5. I also added the other unit tests I said I was going to add.
+It was less work than I thought it would be, but it was basically as tedious as I thought.
+At least I'm getting good at unit testing React components.
+That's good, right?
+Right?
+> 6. A few notes: I didn't test the header components or the individual parts of the theme page.
+They were just better covered under the tests for the larger pages.